-Loans and debt securities are written off (either partially or in full) when there is no reasonable expectation of recovering a financial asset.
+Loans and debt securities are written off (either partially or in full) when there is no realistic prospect of recovery.
 This is generally the case when the Company determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
 This assessment is carried out at the individual asset level.